 - Category: Coronavirus, Finance & accounting, Financial Advice, Financial Help

-Government is working to prepare the Legislation to allow small-and medium-sized businesses and employers to reclaim Statutory Sick Pay (SSP) paid for sickness absence due to COVID-19.
+The government is working to prepare the Legislation to allow small and medium-sized businesses and employers to reclaim Statutory Sick Pay (SSP) paid for sickness absence due to COVID-19.

 The eligibility criteria for the scheme will be as follows: